kyma-project/busola/docs/extensibility/README.md

 ### Embedding an extension in Busola

-1. Place your extension ConfigMaps in `extensions` directory.
+1. Place your extension ConfigMaps in the `extensions` directory.
 If your extensions are hosted externally, you can specify their URLs in the `extensions/extensions.json` file, for example:

    ```json
    [